 Jane Bloggs nd

 When they are sent, who they are sent to, and what they say.

 Nevertheless, they are both important communications that the recipient should be pleased to receive!

-And if you are looking for stunningly beautiful designs for your invites or announcements, look no further than Picky Bride.
+And if you are looking for stunningly beautiful designs for your invites or announcements, look no further than over at Minted.

 That’s whom I’ll be ordering from, for sure.